atmaram-kambli/node-server-setup-npm-package/README.md

 ## Overview

-`node-server-setup` is a robust npm package that provides a quick and comprehensive boilerplate for Node.js server development.
+A `node-server-setup` is a robust npm package that provides a quick and comprehensive boilerplate for Node.js server development.
 It offers a pre-configured server structure with integrated user management API, allowing developers to jumpstart their backend projects with minimal setup.

 ## Features